The Best Used Electric Cars to Buy in 2025

 Nissan Leaf Review

 If you want a premium electric car that’s great to drive, then a Jaguar I-Pace should be at the top of your list.
-It’s certainly not among the cheapest electric cars, because the most affordable examples start at around £35,000, but you get quite the machine for your money.
+It’s certainly not among the cheapest of used electric cars, because the most affordable examples start at around £15,000, and prices have the potential to rise much higher than that, but you get quite the machine for your money.

 Jaguar claims a range of up to 292 miles but, in the real world, expect in the region of the low 200s.
 Even so, that’s often more than enough to make it a viable solution for many.
 Using 100kW fast charging, up to 100 miles of charge can be added in 30 minutes, which makes longer trips pretty feasible.